During times of complexity and confusion, there are always stories of growth and transformation. They are great lessons to take into your life.

-I want to respond to many of the emails and calls I have received recently from business leaders and emerging leaders.
+Moreover, I want to respond to many of the emails and calls I received recently.
+They are from business leaders and emerging leaders.

-Some are saying “I need to take care of myself, my company, my team, and my family now.
-I can’t be bothered helping others.
+To clarify, they continue and say, “I can’t be bothered helping others.
 I don’t think I am selfish, just doing what I need to do to stay afloat.
-I’m not complaining, I just can’t be there for anyone outside of my pod.”
+I’m not complaining; I can’t be there for anyone outside of my pod.”

 Others are saying “I want to help but not sure if it will mean anything.
 I’m being careful about what I give and holding back more than in past years.
 Is this being like Scrooge or just being sensible?”

-The comments would be how rewarding it was to do something that would make others happy.
+Further, the comments would be how rewarding it was to do something that would make others happy.

-Here is what I concluded for 2020 into 2021.
+Here is what I concluded for the next few years.

 What you can give to get is simple, yet not easy.

-It is to create a climate with everyone you connect to, you offer emotional/ psychological safety.
+Most importantly, ti is to create a climate with everyone you connect to, you offer emotional/ psychological safety.

 THIS is the best gift a leader can give right now.